-The effect analyzes the shot to automatically detect and track a moving face; and to recognize and adjust individual features such as eyes, lips, cheeks, chin, and forehead.
+The effect analyzes the shot to automatically detect and track a moving face and to recognize and adjust individual features such as eyes, lips, cheeks, chin, and forehead.

-4 In the Face refinement settings, click Analyze.
-It will take some time for processing because the software detects the face and constructs a travelling matte.
+4 In the Face Refinement settings, click Analyze.
+Processing will take some time because the software detects the face and constructs a travelling matte.